-

 Area where raw materials grow: Menghai region (勐海县, měnghǎi xiàn), Xishuangbanna-Dai Autonomous Prefecture (西双版纳傣族自治州), Yunnan Province (云南省, yúnnán shěng), China.

-A truly original and unique signature shu puerh cake "Be Stronger".
-Made from blended raw materials from tea sites in the Menghai region of the Xishuangbanna Dai Autonomous Prefecture, which is located in the south of Yunnan Province.
-It includes the counties of Jinghong, Menghai and Mengla.
-Xishuangbanna is the main county where most puerhs are produced in China.
+A truly original and unique signature shu pu-erh cake, "Be Stronger."
+Made from blended tea leaves from the Menghai region of the Xishuangbanna Dai Autonomous Prefecture, located in the south of Yunnan Province.
+It includes the counties of Jinghong, Menghai, and Mengla.
+Xishuangbanna is the main pu-erh production area in China.

-For the shu puerh "Be Stronger" tea leaves of the " da ye zhong " (大叶种, dàyězhǒng) variety were used, which characterizes them as leaves with a large leaf blade.
-The tea raw materials in the cake look diverse, with a large number of hairy buds and leaves.
-In the split, a delicate prune aroma is felt.
-When brewing, the aroma of walnut is added to it.
+For the "Be Stronger" shu pu'er, we used tea leaves of the " Da Ye Zhong " (大叶种, dàyězhǒng) variety, which characterizes them as having large leaf blades.
+The tea leaves in the cake appear varied, with numerous hairy buds and leaves.
+A delicate prune aroma is noticeable in the split tea.
+This is complemented by a hint of walnut during brewing.

-The signature pancake has a rich and velvety, chocolate-nutty aroma with hints of spices.
-Washed pu-erh reveals a warm, sweetish hue with notes of cocoa beans, homemade biscuit and sweet spices.
+The signature pancake has a rich, velvety, chocolate-nutty aroma with hints of spice.
+The washed pu-erh reveals a warm, sweet flavor with notes of cocoa beans, homemade sponge cake, and sweet spices.

-The taste of the brewed tea is delicate, chocolate-nutty, with spicy notes and touches of grated cocoa.
-The body of the tea is delicate, thick and dense.
-The tea easily rolls down the throat, enveloping the entire oral cavity.
-This puerh withstands 8 full infusions.
-Gradually, the taste palette changes towards spicy-woody notes with shades of dark chocolate.
+The brewed tea has a delicate, chocolatey, nutty flavor, with spicy notes and hints of cocoa liquor.
+The body is soft, thick, and dense.
+The tea rolls easily down the throat, enveloping the entire mouth.
+This pu-erh tea is brewed for eight full steeps.
+Gradually, the flavor palette shifts toward spicy, woody notes with hints of dark chocolate.

 The aftertaste is chocolate-berry, rich and balanced.
-The infusion is clear, dark chestnut in color with a red-brown tint.
+The infusion is clear, dark chestnut in color with a reddish-brown tint.

-Tea Qi is strong and straightforward.
-It actively manifests itself after the first cup.
-Tea tones well, sobers up and concentrates attention, balances, gives a feeling of comfort and sets the right mood.
+Tea Qi is strong and direct.
+It manifests itself actively after the first cup.
+Tea is a great tonic, sobering, and focused tea, balancing, providing a sense of comfort, and setting the right mood.

 Country